Malalai Joya

 Malalai Joya (ملالۍ جویا) (born 25 April 1978) is an activist, writer, and a politician from Afghanistan.
 She served as a Parliamentarian in the National Assembly of Afghanistan from 2005 until early 2007, after being dismissed for publicly denouncing the presence of warlords and war criminals in the Afghan Parliament.
 She was an outspoken critic of the Karzai administration and its western supporters, particularly the United States.

-Her suspension in May 2007 generated protest internationally and appeals for her reinstatement were signed by high-profile writers, intellectuals such as Noam Chomsky, and politicians including members of parliament from Canada, Germany, the United Kingdom, Italy, and Spain.
+Her suspension in May 2007 generated protests internationally and appeals for her reinstatement were signed by high-profile writers, intellectuals such as Noam Chomsky, and politicians including members of parliament from Canada, Germany, the United Kingdom, Italy, and Spain.
 She was called "the bravest woman in Afghanistan" by the BBC.

 In 2010, Time magazine placed Malalai Joya on their annual list of the 100 most influential people in the world.
 Foreign Policy Magazine listed Malalai Joya in its annual list of the Top 100 Global Thinkers.
 On 8 March 2011, The Guardian listed her among "Top 100 women: activists and campaigners".
 In 2021, Joya was forced under threat from the Taliban regime to leave Afghanistan and live in exile.

 Early and personal life

 Joya was born on 25 April 1978, in the Farah Province, in western Afghanistan.
 Her father was a former medical student who lost a leg while fighting in the Soviet–Afghan War.
 In 1982, when she was 4 years old, her family fled Afghanistan to live as refugees in neighboring Iran.
-She got involved in humanitarian work while in eighth grade.
+She got involved in humanitarian work while in eighth grade:

 "I started working as an activist when I was very young, grade 8.
 When I started working amongst our people, especially women, it was so enjoyable for me.
 I learned a lot from them, even though they were not educated.
 Before I started, I want to tell you, I didn't know anything about politics.
 I learned from people who were non-educated, non-political people who belonged to a political situation.
 I worked with different committees in the refugee camps.
 I remember that in every house that I went everyone had different stories of suffering.
 I remember one family we met.
 Their baby was just skin and bones.
 They could not afford to take the baby to a doctor, so they had to just wait for their baby to die.
 I believe that no movie maker, no writer is able to write about these tragedies that we have suffered.
 Not only in Afghanistan, but also Palestine, Iraq…The children of Afghanistan are like the children of Palestine.
 They fight against enemies with only stones.
 These kinds of children are my heroes and my heroines."